Identify Over 2,500+ Types Of Palm Trees (with Pictures)

 Old Leaf Bases Trunks

 After leaves die, they drop off sometimes leaving a leaf base.
-Some of the palms with trunks covered with old leaf bases are the Bailey Copernicia Palm, Cabbage Palm, Sylvester Date Palm, Caranday Palm, and Date Palm.
-These trunks look especially attractive when given regular pruning.
+Some of the palms with trunks covered with old leaf bases are Bailey Copernicia Palm, Cabbage Palm, Sylvester Date Palm, Caranday Palm, and Date Palm.
+These trunks look especially attractive when regularly pruned.

 Bailey Copernicia Palm (Copernicia baileyana).
 Photo by Wiki Commons.